kevinsmithwebdev-zz/react-lectorem/README.md

           "end": 5.511,
           "text": "Frère",
           "translation": "Brother",
-          "explanation":"\"Brother\" in this sense means the title of a monk. \"Frère\" is also where we get our word \"friar\""
+          "explanation": "\"Brother\" in this sense means the title of a monk. \"Frère\" is also where we get our word \"friar\""
         },
         {
           "start": 5.51,